Kurt Wallander: Young Wallander

 Starting in September 2020, streaming service Netflix launched a new English-language series based on the character, entitled Young Wallander.
 The series depicts Wallander (Adam Pålsson) as a rookie detective in present-day Malmö, as opposed to the usual setting of Ystad.
-The show is not based on any of the novels, nor does it feature any of the familiar supporting characters from Mankell's works.
+The show is not based on any of the novels, nor does it feature any of the familiar supporting characters from Mankell's works, save for Mona, Wallander's future wife.

 Young Wallander is a Swedish-UK co-production, with Pålsson the sole Swedish actor, amidst a mostly British cast.
 In November 2020, the series was renewed for a second season.

 Skarsgård series

 A new Swedish series is in development from Jarowskij/Yellow Bird and Banijay Rights, set to air on TV4.
 It stars Gustaf Skarsgård, who had previously played the character in flashback scenes for the Rolf Lassgård film The Pyramid.
 The series will consist of three 90 minute episodes adapted from One Step Behind, Sidetracked and Faceless Killers.
 The directors will be Molly Hartleb, Pella Kågerman and Hugo Lilja, and the episodes scripted by veteran Wallander writer Antonia Pyk, Josefin Johansson and Jörgen Bergmark.
+The cast also includes Sophia Martinsson as Linda Wallander, Ana Gil De Melo Nascimento as Mona Wallander and Göran Ragnerstam as Wallander's father.